Will the Knicks cover the spread vs. the Bucks? Promo Codes, Betting Trends, Records ATS

 Knicks Betting Records & Stats

-- The Knicks have come away with four wins in the 12 contests they have been listed as the underdogs in this season.
+- The Knicks have been victorious in four, or 30.8%, of the 13 contests they have been chosen as underdogs in this season.

-- New York has a record of 2-7, a 22.2% win rate, when it is set as the underdog by +115 or more by oddsmakers this season.
+- New York has a record of 2-6 when it is set as the underdog by +125 or more by bookmakers this season.

-- The moneyline set for this matchup implies New York has a 46.5% chance of walking away with the win.
+- The moneyline set for this matchup implies New York has a 44.4% chance of coming away with a victory in the contest.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!